Write & Direct: The Director's Film School

-In the studio world, development could look like this: A producer hears a pitch they like.
-They bring a studio onboard to finance writing the script.
+There are so many scenarios that take place.
+A producer hears a pitch they like and they bring a studio onboard to finance writing the script.
 The script goes through a lot of feedback and rewrites, and then when it’s good enough to invest more money in, the project is greenlit and they move on to pre-production.
-This is just one of many examples.
+Again, just one of many examples.
 Another would be a studio buying a spec script.
 In 2024 there were a few spec script sales that brought hope to a lot of writers!

 You might be an aspiring director thinking, “I don’t want to write, I just want to direct.”
-I feel you.
-But directors MUST understand the fine details of story telling or they will break a working script.
+But directors MUST understand the fine details of story telling or they could break a working script.
+Ron Howard calls a director the “Keeper of the story.”
+A director serves, protects and delivers on a good script.

 The Idea

 The first step in making any movie is coming up with an idea worth shooting.
 What makes an idea worth the monumental amount of time it takes to do a well done film?
-We explore this in detail.
+Is the idea unique?
+Do you have the budget?
+Who’s the audience?
+These are a few of the key factors when considering idea and premise.

 The Hero